Fyssion/GlaDOS/README.md

 # GlaDOS

-GlaDOS is a Discord bot that keeps an eye on chat for your trigger words and notifies you if it sees one
+A Discord bot that watches chat for your trigger words and notifies you if it sees one

 ![GlaDOS example](https://i.imgur.com/RQpaEWb.png)